-Water quality monitoring conducted to support the development of the 2019 Action Plan confirms evidence of fecal waste discharge within the Russian River Watershed, with the potential for exposure to illness-causing pathogens through water contact recreation.
-Details of the water quality monitoring conducted to support the 2019 Action Plan can be found in Chapter 4.
+Water quality monitoring conducted to support the development of the 2019 Action Plan confirmed exceedance of thresholds from the binomial tables of the Listing Policy within a subset of HUC-12 subwatersheds.
+Details of the water quality monitoring conducted to support the 2019 Action Plan can be found in Chapter 4, as well as the updated results derived from the 2020 reanalysis.
 Chapter 4 reports the pollution status of HUC-12 areas within the Russian River Watershed, including those not yet listed as impaired on the 303(d) List.
-Due to the reassessment of data using the HUC-12 boundaries rather than HSAs, the areal extent of confirmed fecal waste pollution identified within the Russian River Watershed is greatly reduced from the area described in the 2017 draft Staff Report and 2017 draft Action Plan.
-This refinement results in commensurate modifications of the boundaries of the APMP area listed in the 2019 Action Plan.
+Due to the reassessment of data using the HUC-12 boundaries rather than HSAs, the geographic extent of waters exceeding the thresholds of the binomial tables of the Listing Policy is greatly reduced from the area described in the 2017 draft Staff Report and 2017 draft Action Plan.
+This refinement results in commensurate modifications of the boundaries of the APMP area listed in the 2019 and 2021 Action Plan.

 1.3.2 Total Maximum Daily Load (TMDL)